alessiomason/masters-degree-thesis/README.md

 # Master's degree thesis

 This repository contains files, code and data from my Master's degree thesis work.
-The thesis paper itself is contained in the "Thesis" folder.
+The thesis paper itself is contained in the "Thesis" folder, or is accessible from the [Politecnico di Torino's Webthesis portal](https://webthesis.biblio.polito.it/29379/).

 [🌐 Qui in italiano](README_it.md)